utpolodekaryoronno/utpolodekaryoronno/README.md

 <h2 align="center">🙋‍♂️ ABOUT ME 🙋‍♂️</h2>

 <p align="center"> Hi 🙏 I am Utpol Odekary, A Professional Front End Developer & Laravel Specialist.
-I enjoy developing with PHP and Laravel.
+I enjoy developing with ☑️PHP and ☑️Laravel.
-With more than 4+ YEARS of working experience in creating a designing and responsive website.
+With more than 4+ YEARS of working experience in creating a designing and 💻responsive website.
 I am an expert in Website designing Using ✅HTML5 ✅CSS3 ✅Bootstrap ✅JavaScript ✅jQuery ✅Figma ✅PSD ✅XD ✅SKETCH ✅WordPress Customize, and FIGMA to HTML landing pages, etc.
-I am also an expert in My code Responsive, Mobile friendly, and W3C Validated.
-You need my service Contact me. </p>
+I am also an expert in My code Responsive, 📱 Mobile friendly, and W3C Validated.If you want my service Contact me 📞 </p>

 </br>
 </br>